SAP-samples/teched2021-ISP261/README.md

   - [Exercise 5.2 - Watch logs in Grafana and Loki](exercises/ex5#exercise-52-watch-logs-in-grafana-and-loki)
   - [Exercise 5.3 - Visualize metrics in Grafana and Prometheus](exercises/ex5#exercise-53-visualize-metrics-in-grafana-and-prometheus)

+## Disclaimer

+In order to facilitate the session and complete the exercises in this workshop, a CCv2 tenant is paramount and will be provided by the speakers to all listeners during the session.
+These CCv2 tenants will be available only for a short duration following the session, and for this reason, the session will not be recorded and the workshop can only be attended live.

 ## How to obtain support

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
 Otherwise, you may request support via the [Issues](../../issues) tab.